dart-archive/ffigen/README.md

 2. Run `pub run ffigen`.

 ## Running Tests
+1. Run setup to build required dynamic library - `pub run ffigen:setup`.
-Dynamic library for some tests need to be built before running the examples.
+2. Dynamic library for some tests also need to be built before running the examples.
   1. `cd test/native_test`.
   2. Run `dart build_test_dylib.dart`.

 Run tests from the root of the package with `pub run test`.